Chad Lawhorn | December 2024 (Updated June 2025)

 Annual reporting mechanisms, either through the Government Accountability Office (GAO) or a dedicated congressional AI oversight committee, could further institutionalize transparency, track progress, and provide corrective feedback loops over time.

-Ultimately, global AI governance will depend on American leadership in shaping inclusive and transparent mechanisms that reflect democratic values.
+While further insider insights will shape implementation feasibility, external research suggests that, ultimately, global AI governance will likely depend on American leadership in shaping inclusive and transparent mechanisms that reflect democratic values.
 While near-term consensus with China may be limited, the United States can build coalitions with allies and like-minded partners to set baseline norms on autonomy, targeting, and escalation control that shape the future trajectory of military AI integration.
 Proactive governance, rather than reactive crisis management, will be the cornerstone of strategic stability in the AI era.

 Sources: